-Globally, attacks on information systems continue to grow in frequency, complexity and sophistication.
+Globally, attacks on information technology systems continue to grow in frequency, complexity and sophistication.
 Such attacks have become a point of focus for individuals, businesses and governmental entities.
-The objectives of these attacks include gaining unauthorized access to systems to facilitate financial fraud, disrupt operations, cause denial of service events, corrupt data, and steal non-public, sensitive information.
-As part of our business, we electronically receive, process, store and transmit a wide range of confidential information, including but not limited to sensitive business information of our customers and personal consumer data.
-We also operate payment, cash access and pre-paid card systems.
+The objectives of these attacks include, among other things, gaining unauthorized access to systems to facilitate financial fraud, disrupt operations, cause denial of service events, corrupt data, and steal non-public, sensitive information.
+As part of our business, we electronically receive, process, store and transmit a wide range of confidential information, including but not limited to sensitive information of our customers and personal consumer data.
+We also operate payment, cash access and prepaid card systems.

-As previously disclosed, in the first quarter of 2011 we experienced a cyber-incident that involved unauthorized access to our information systems environment and resulted in a financial loss to us of approximately \$13.0 million through our Sunrise pre-paid card platform.
-To our knowledge, none of our financial institution customers or their customers suffered any direct financial loss.
-While the attackers engaged in tactics and techniques designed to obscure their movements during the incident and prevent recreation of their activities fully, our on-going monitoring of the affected accounts and systems since the incident has revealed no evidence of any misuse of information gained by the attackers from our systems environment.
-This lack of evidence of any misuse is consistent with the opinion of the cyber security consultant we retained in March 2011 that the intrusion was focused on the theft of money from the Sunrise pre-paid platform.
-A law enforcement investigation of the cyber-incident is ongoing and, with our outside cyber security consultants, we are continuing our own efforts to understand the full extent of the activities of the hackers.
-If additional information regarding the incident is discovered, or our current understanding of the attackers' activities during the incident changes, it could potentially have a materially adverse effect on us.
+As previously disclosed, in the first quarter of 2011 we experienced a cyber-incident during which intruders gained unauthorized access to FIS' network.
+During the incident, the intruders moved across a number of information technology environments, viewed and downloaded information, and ultimately executed approximately \$13.0 million in unauthorized ATM transactions through our Sunrise prepaid card platform resulting in a loss to FIS.
+We are aware of no evidence that any of our clients or their customers suffered any direct financial loss as a result of the 2011 cyber-incident.

+While the attackers engaged in tactics and techniques designed to obscure their movements during the incident and prevent re-creation of their activities fully, we are aware of no evidence of any misuse of any client information gained by the intruders from our information technology systems environments.
+This lack of evidence of any misuse is consistent with the opinions of the cyber security consultant we retained in March, 2011 and representatives of law enforcement that the intrusion was focused on the theft of money from the Sunrise prepaid platform.
+A law enforcement investigation of the cyber-incident is ongoing.
+We have been notified that several arrests have been made.

-Since the attack, we have been taking significant steps to improve our information security, including but not limited to:
+Since the incident, we have been taking significant steps to improve our information security, including but not limited to:

-- Increased monitoring of the servers within our environment to identify potential unauthorized activity and implementing enhanced fraud monitoring and network controls; - Completing the necessary re-certifying of Payment Card Industry (PCI) Data Security Standard compliance of the Sunrise prepaid platform; - Implementing enhanced information security processes, including creating a cross-functional team to implement enhanced transaction monitoring to detect or prevent fraudulent activity; - Expanding risk assessment coverage of Internet-facing products and services; - Enhancing the Information Security Strategic Plan with short-term and long-term measures to improve FIS' information security; - The hiring of a new Chief Information Security Officer ("CISO"), with extensive security and fraud experience, and additional personnel dedicated to information security; - Improving our inventory of technology, data and information security assets worldwide; and - Engaging third-party cyber security consultants to analyze our systems, including ongoing assessment and monitoring with respect to the 2011 cyber-incident, and to validate to our customers the improvements that we have made and are continuing to make to information security.
+- Increasing monitoring of the servers within our environment to identify potential unauthorized activity and implementing enhanced fraud monitoring and network controls; - Completing the necessary re-certifying of Payment Card Industry (PCI) Data Security Standard compliance of the Sunrise prepaid platform; - Implementing enhanced information security processes, including creating a cross-functional team to implement enhanced transaction monitoring to detect or prevent fraudulent activity; - Expanding risk assessment coverage of Internet-facing products and services; - · Enhancing our Information Security Strategic Plan with short-term and long-term measures to improve FIS' information security; - The hiring of a new Chief Information Security Officer ("CISO") and Chief Risk Officer ("CRO") and additional technical information security and risk management personnel; - Improving our inventory of technology, data and information security assets worldwide; - · Enhancing layers of network security, including intrusion prevention, firewall restrictions, and employee access restrictions; and - Enhancing network segmentation to separate production environments.

-In late February 2012, the U.S. Government agencies that regulate federal financial institutions issued a confidential exam report related to our information security, risk management and internal audit.
+In late February 2012, the U.S. Government agencies that regulate federal financial institutions and provide regulatory oversight for FIS issued a confidential exam report related to our information security, risk management and internal audit functions.
 We responded to this report and described the actions that we have taken and will take to improve these functions.
-The regulatory agencies distributed a letter to our clients in March 2012 describing the enhancements they had requested in our information security.
+The regulatory agencies distributed a letter to our clients in March 2012 describing the enhancements they had requested in our information security, risk management and internal audit functions.
 This letter acknowledged our commitment to expeditiously address these requests.
-We are continuing to work closely with our customers to respond to their questions and update them on the progress that we have made to date in completing these enhancements.
-We have not seen any significant impact on our results of operations to date.
-While we did see a decline in sales to North American financial institutions in the second quarter compared to 2011, we believe this is a delay and do not believe we have lost any significant new business to date from the distribution of this letter.
-We are continuing to monitor sales activity and any potential impact of the report on future periods.